Vector drawings of home, scholarship search on computer, degree and dollar signs

 There are lots of great scholarship websites out there.
 However, these are three of the best, in my opinion:

 If you’re here, maybe you already know about CollegeXpress.
 But maybe you don’t—and you need to!
 When you create a free CollegeXpress account, you can put in your information and interests and they’ll recommend colleges and scholarships just for you.
-You’ll be automatically entered to win their $10,000 scholarship contest when you complete registration.
-Not only that, but they have hundreds of articles (like this one) that will tell you everything you need to know about applying to, paying for, and attending college.
+You can also enter their $250 Refer-a-Friend contest each month, plus their easy monthly scholarship drawings.
+Not only that, but they have hundreds of articles (like this one) that will tell you everything you need to know about applying to, paying for, and attending college!

 Related: The Best Scholarship Search Sites, Books, and More